memento-ai/Memento/packages/config/README.md

 const config = await loadConfig(configPath);
 ```

-To load a partial configuration and merge it with default values:
+### Loading a partial configuration and merging it with default values

 ```typescript
 import { loadPartialConfig } from '@memento-ai/config';